aspose-html/Aspose.HTML-Documentation/content/net/working-with-documents/environment-configuration/_index.md

         }
     }
 {{< /highlight >}}

+To set font folder using Aspose.HTML for .NET library, we use the `SetFontsLookupFolder()` method of the [**FontsSettings**](https://reference.aspose.com/html/net/aspose.html/fontssettings/) class.
+This method allows you to specify the folder where custom fonts are located.
+By setting the font folder, Aspose.HTML will look for fonts in the specified folder when rendering the HTML document.

 The figure illustrates the result of the **FontsSettings** and **UserStyleSheet** properties applying (b) to the source “user-agent-fontsetting.html” file (a).